-I speak both Spanish and English as mother tongues.
+I speak both Spanish and English as native languages.
 A highly self-motivated professional, I have worked enormously hard throughout my adult life and even as an adolescent, preparing myself for a professional lifetime of nursing.
 I am well versed in the technologies used by the Public Health Investigation + Disease Detection of Oklahoma (PHIDDO).
 I have ten years of experience directing and supervising nurse aides, registered medical assistants, and LPNs in patient care management.
-Excelling both without supervision and in a team environment – especially under pressure, I am a good listener with a steady focus.
+I am a good listener with a steady focus and excel both without supervision and in a team environment – especially under pressure.

-I look forward to extensive participation in research concerning the prevention and reversal of type II diabetes.
-Working full-time as an RN since 2006, my first year was spent in the med search unit, taking care of patients with multiple medical diagnoses, constantly improving the accuracy of my assessments and technical and organizational skills, and always taking into consideration the priority of patient safety and outcomes, first and foremost.
-From 2007-to 2013, I worked as a public health nurse in the immunization and tuberculosis department.
-In both of these areas, I served as a Senior Nurse, helping train nurses and educating patients, particularly concerning the importance of life-saving immunizations.
-I worked as a team leader in the Emergency Preparedness Immunizations mass prophylaxis for H1N1.
+I look forward to extensive participation in research concerning preventing and reversing type II diabetes.
+Working full-time as an RN since 2006, my first year was spent in the med search unit, taking care of patients with multiple medical diagnoses, constantly improving the accuracy of my assessments and technical and organizational skills, and always taking into consideration the priority of patient safety and outcomes.
+From 2007 to 2013, I worked as a public health nurse in the immunization and tuberculosis departments.
+I served as a Senior Nurse in both areas, helping train nurses and educating patients, particularly concerning the importance of life-saving immunizations.
+I was a team leader in the Emergency Preparedness Immunizations mass prophylaxis for H1N1.
 In 2008, 2009, and 2012, I was nominated employee of the quarter.

 Every five years or so since I was ten years old in 1983, I have accompanied my grandparents to Colombia as part of a medical and dental mission to XXXX to attend to the health care needs of the town’s older adults, working alongside doctors and nurses who are part of the International Lions Club in Colombia to help the elderly in their homes.
-I have been assisting the Doctors and nurses since I was only ten years old, learning as much as possible each time.
-At first, I focused on developing great talent in the art of foot massage.
+I have assisted doctors and nurses since I was only ten years old, learning as much as possible each time.
+At first, I focused on developing immense talent in foot massage.
 When we returned in 1988 and th93, I was still famous among the abuelitos (grandparents) for my massages.
-By1999 my grandmother was gone, and my grandfather was ill, so I made the trip to Colombia along with several friends who are doctors.
+By 1999 my grandmother was gone, and my grandfather was ill, so I made the trip to Colombia along with several friends who are doctors.
 Since that time, every five years since we have returned to XXXX.

 I have served as a volunteer interpreter in hospitals and medical settings for XXXX’s Spanish-speaking community since 1991, helping with mass immunizations at clinics and emergency preparedness for XXXX County.
-Finally, I have also given countless hours to the YMCA Diabetes Prevention Program in Tulsa because I hope to distinguish myself in this area in particular.
+Finally, I have also given countless hours to the YMCA Diabetes Prevention Program in Tulsa because I hope to distinguish myself in this area.